ZhgChgLi/ZMediumToMarkdown/README.md

 - [Downloaded & Converted Output Result](example/實戰紀錄-4-個場景-7-個-design-patterns-78507a8de6a5.md)
 ![Harry's Idea Draw](https://user-images.githubusercontent.com/33706588/171560402-40b23bec-a836-4468-9f07-68350ce82d4a.jpg)

+and I use this tool to convert from Meidum to [jekyllrb](https://zhgchg.li/)

 ## Setup

 ### I'M NOT GEEK, PLEASE SHOW ME HOW TO USE WITHOUT CODING